- Download our Moving to Colombia Guide (PDF)

 Healthcare in Colombia has become known for its quality, coverage and accessibility.
-The country generally provides care of a very high standard at a relatively low cost.
+The country generally provides care of an excellent standard at a relatively low cost.
 This attracts numerous medical tourists looking for affordable treatment.

 Health insurance is compulsory.
 All residents must be registered with a health service provider.
-Insurance is provided by both public and private companies to promote competition and a higher standard of service.
+Both public and private companies provide insurance to promote competition and a higher standard of service.

 Public healthcare in Colombia

-Public healthcare in Colombia can be of a high standard but its quality and reliability tend to be inconsistent.
+Public healthcare in Colombia can be of a high standard, but its quality and reliability are inconsistent.
 Patients in public hospitals often face overcrowded emergency rooms, long waiting times and a shortage of doctors.

-Despite this, the level of care in the major urban centres can be excellent, with well-trained doctors and well-equipped facilities.
+Despite this, the level of care in the major urban centres is usually excellent, with well-trained doctors and well-equipped facilities.
 On the other hand, access to healthcare in more rural areas can be challenging.

-The majority of expats in Colombia opt to have some form of private healthcare plan as a back up or for medical emergencies.
+Most expats in Colombia opt to have some form of private healthcare plan, at least as a backup or for medical emergencies.